5 Days on the Amalfi Coast: The Perfect Itinerary

 The Path of the Gods (Sentiero degli Dei) is one of the best hikes in Europe — a trail along the clifftops above Positano with views of the entire Amalfi Coast that no photograph does justice to.
 The name is not hyperbole.
 The most popular route runs from Agerola to Nocelle, descending steeply into Positano below.
 Throughout, you’re above the coastline looking simultaneously at the sea below, the towns on the cliffs, and the mountains behind you.

 Tip: Wear proper walking shoes, bring 2 liters of water, and start as early as possible.
-In summer heat the exposed sections become genuinely uncomfortable by midday.
+In summer heat the exposed sections become noticeably uncomfortable by midday.
 A guided hike adds local stories that transform what you’re seeing.
-Book a guided Path of the Gods hike here.
+Book a guided Path of the Gods hike on Viator.

 Afternoon: Praiano

-After descending into Nocelle, take the steps or local bus down to Positano, then walk or bus 10 minutes east to Praiano — one of the most genuinely relaxed towns on the coast.
+After descending into Nocelle, take the steps or local bus down to Positano, then walk or bus 10 minutes east to Praiano — one of the most relaxed and unhurried towns on the coast.
 Better lunch value than Positano, a local atmosphere, and the same extraordinary views.

 Marina di Praia — a tiny beach hidden in a cove below Praiano — is one of the best swimming spots on the coast.
 Take the steep path down from the road for an afternoon swim.
 The water here is clearer and calmer than Positano’s main beach.